Blog

 • Age.
 The elderly are more at risk for dehydration due to having a decreased response to dehydration on average.
 Studies reveal that older individuals tend to drink less, feel less thirsty and do not take in enough fluid to rehydrate when exhibiting a body water deficit.

 • Gender.
-Women appear to be slightly more prone to getting dehydrated in response to fluid restriction by comparison to men.[6]
+Women appear to be slightly more prone to getting dehydrated in response to fluid restriction in comparison to men.[13]
 When deprived of fluids, the male body compensates appropriately to conserve fluids, while the female body does not.
-Theoretically this could be related to the way in which fluid dynamics are affected by the menstrual cycle and female sex hormones[7].
-While the study confirmed that the menstrual cycle did not improve or detract from the outcome in women; the lack of fluid conservation in response to fluid deprivation may be protective of the menstrual cycle, which already promotes fluctuations in vasopressin and body water dynamics in order to function.
+Theoretically, this could be related to the way in which fluid dynamics are affected by the menstrual cycle and female sex hormones[14].
+While the study confirmed that the menstrual cycle did not improve or detract from the outcome in women, the lack of fluid conservation in response to fluid deprivation may be protective of the menstrual cycle, which already promotes fluctuations in vasopressin and body water dynamics in order to function.

 • Physical Inactivity.
 In a small study on healthy male athletes, it was shown that prolonged bed rest induced dehydration.
 These effects were counteracted through supplementing with fluids and electrolytes.[15]